marcelo-mason/SlackToolkit/README.md

 ## NDA Upload

-1. Create a private channel where members will upload the NDAs (can be named anything) e.g. `/channel create -p _access`
+1. Create a channel where members will upload the NDAs e.g. _access, or use an existing channel e.g. announcements

-2. Run `/util channels` to find the chanelId of that new channel.
+2. Run `/util channels` to find the chanelId of that channel.

 3. Copy the Id to the .env `NDAUPLOAD_CHANNEL_ID`